-- (1) Immediately after choosing a premises under clause 14(2), the probable case must: - (a) if any other person is residing at the premises chosen by the probable case, notify the other person that: - (i) the probable case has received a positive result from a COVID-19 rapid antigen test; and - (ii) the probable case has chosen to self-isolate at the premises; and
+- (1) Immediately after choosing a premises under clause 14(2), the probable case must: - (a) if any other person is residing at the premises chosen by the probable case, notify the other person that: - (i) the probable case has received a positive result from a COVID-19 rapid antigen test; and - (ii) the probable case has chosen to self-isolate at the premises; and - (b) notify the Department of the positive result from a COVID-19 rapid antigen test by submitting a COVID-19 Positive Rapid Antigen Test Self-Reporting Form or by calling the Department's COVID-19 hotline and providing: - (i) the positive result from the COVID-19 Rapid antigen test; and - (ii) the address of the premises chosen by the probable case.

-- (b) notify the Department of the positive result from a COVID-19 rapid antigen test by submitting a COVID-19 Positive Rapid Antigen Test Self-Reporting Form or by calling the Department's COVID-19 hotline: - (i) the positive result from the COVID-19 Rapid antigen test; - (ii) the address of the premises chosen by the probable case; and - (iii) the name of any other person who is residing at the premises chosen by the probable case.
+Note: notification to the Department is to occur by the submission of the COVID-19 Positive Rapid Antigen Test Self-Reporting Form online at adhvicgovau.powerappsportals.com/rapid-antigen-test/ as amended or reissued from time to time by the Secretary of the Department or by calling the Department's COVID-19 hotline on 1300 651 160.

-Note: notification to the Department is to occur by the submission of the COVID-19 Positive Rapid Antigen Test Self-Reporting Form online at dhvicgovau.powerappsportals.com/rapid-antigen-test/ as amended or reissued from time to time by the Secretary of the Department or by calling the Department's COVID-19 hotline on 1300 651 160.
+- (2) If, during the period that a probable case is self-isolating at a premises for the purposes of clause 13, another person informs the probable case that they intend to commence residing at the premises chosen by the probable case, the probable case must inform the other person of their positive result from a COVID-19 rapid antigen test. - (3) The probable case must as soon as practicable notify the persons listed below that the probable case has received a positive result from a COVID-19 rapid antigen test, and of the probable case's infectious period:

-- (2) If, during the period that a probable case is self-isolating at a premises for the purposes of clause 13, another person informs the probable case that they intend to commence residing at the premises chosen by the probable chase: - (a) the probable case must inform the other person of their positive result from a COVID-19 rapid antigen test; and - (b) if the other person commences residing at the premises, the probable case must notify the Department that a person has commenced residing with the probable case and the name of that person. - (3) The probable case must as soon as practicable notify the persons listed below that the probable case has received a positive result from a COVID-19 rapid antigen test, and of the probable case's infectious period: - (a) the operator of any education facility at which they are enrolled, if the probable case attended an indoor space at the education facility during their infectious period; and
+(a) the operator of any education facility at which they are enrolled, if the probable case attended an indoor space at the education facility during their infectious period; and

-Note: the probable case's parent, guardian or carer may notify the operator of the education facility on behalf of the probable case for the purpose of subclause (a).
+Note: the probable case's parent, guardian or carer may notify the operator of the education facility on behalf of the probable case for the purpose of paragraph (a).

-(b) any person who is a close contact or a social contact of the probable case, to the extent the diagnosed person is able to reasonably ascertain and notify such person.
+(b) any person who is a close contact or a social contact of the probable case, to the extent the probable case is able to reasonably ascertain and notify such person.